-Risk assessment: Low for human to animal transmission, low for animal to animal transmission, and low for animal to human transmission
+Risk assessment: Low for human to animal transmission, and low for animal to human transmission

-Other domestic and/or wild animals and pests (such as rodents, reptiles and birds) may be present in the farm setting.
-Although the risks related to these animals are briefly mentioned below, there is specific guidance covering these species available in the "Additional resources" section.
+Other domestic and/or wild animals and pests (such as rodents) may be present in the farm setting.
+Although the risks related to these animals are briefly mentioned below, there is specific guidance covering these species available elsewhere.
 FAO has published a Qualitative exposure assessment of humans or animals to SARS-CoV-2 from wild, livestock, companion and aquatic animals, and the OIE has made available Guidance Working with Free-Ranging Wild Mammals in the era of COVID-19.

-- 2. Identification of risks associated with different farming systems - 2.1.
+2. Identification of risks associated with different farming systems

+2.1.
 Risk of introduction of SARS-CoV-2 infection from humans to farmed animals and other domestic animals

 The risk of introduction of SARS-CoV-2 on a farm is high when farmed animals of species that are of moderate to high risk of infection with SARS-CoV-2, as mentioned above, are exposed to infected humans.
-This is evidenced by natural outbreaks in mink in Canada, Denmark, the Netherlands, Greece, Italy, Latvia, Lithuania, Spain, Sweden, and the USA that were preceded by a history of COVID-19 in farm owners or workers.
-The infection spreads easily between mink within a farm and can spread to and from people with close contact to the farmed mink.
-The infection can spread between farms in close proximity, but direct human contact is still the only identified route of virus transmission (7).
+This is evidenced by natural outbreaks in mink in Denmark, the Netherlands, Italy, Spain, Sweden, and the USA that were preceded by a history of COVID-19 in farm owners or workers.
 There are no known reports of the introduction of SARS-CoV-2 into other farmed species, which is in line with the susceptibility of animal species, as written above.
 It is however likely that farmed racoon dogs and rabbits are at some risk from introduction given their susceptibility to experimental infection.
 However, surveillance of farmed rabbits in the Netherlands has not found any serological or virological evidence of introduction or transmission.